Editor's note: This story was originally published on March 19, 2013. It was updated on April 4, 2019.

 If you like this story, consider signing up for our email newsletters.

 SHOW ME HOW

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

 Don't let the name fool you.
-The wow-factor of the food menu isn't limited only to the tacos at Los Taquitos.
-Their burritos are just as fresh and flavor-packed as the rest of the food in the kitchen.
+The wow factor of the food menu isn't limited only to the tacos at Los Taquitos.
+The burritos are just as fresh and flavor-packed as the rest of the food in the kitchen.
 Take the chicken burrito for example: beans, chicken, onions, and cilantro wrapped up in a warm, grilled flour tortilla.
-For added taste, pour on either the spicy green or red salsas -- but be warned, customers within earshot will definitely hear whatever noises you make when you take that first bite.
+For added taste, pour on either the spicy green or red salsas — but be warned, customers within earshot will definitely hear whatever noises you make when you take that first bite.

-Unlike some of the others on this list, the carne asada burrito at Frontera Comida Mexicana doesn't come from a brick and mortar restaurant but rather a food truck on 16th Street and Van Buren.
+Unlike some of the others on this list, the carne asada burrito at Frontera Comida Mexicana doesn't come from a brick-and-mortar restaurant but rather a food truck on 16th and Van Buren streets.
 The mobile burrito features Sonoran-style marinated steak, sweet, smoky, and tender with a citrus marinade.
 This beef carries so much flavor that it stands on its own, without the addition of beans or rice.
 The burrito is topped with fresh cilantro and onions and can also be dressed up with hot sauce and guacamole at your taste buds' discretion.